-Mineral Royalty
+Mineral royalty

-On 1 July 2024, the Mineral Royalties Act 2024 imposed an ad valorem royalty scheme in the Territory.
+On 1 July 2024, the Mineral Royalties Act 2024 imposed an ad valorem royalty scheme in the NT.
 Mines in production during 2023 will remain under the profit-based royalty scheme of the Mineral Royalty Act 1982.

 Still looking for answers?
 Take a look at our frequently asked questions.